pebreo/pebreo.github.io/endgame/partX-why.md

 A rich social life means friends, family, loved ones, even experiences.
 Without basic needs met, you are miserable.

-## Liza
-Liza clutched the thin envelope, its contents a physical manifestation of the tightrope walk that was her life.
-Rent was due, and the number inside, scrawled in her landlord's impatient hand, felt more like a taunt than a figure.
-This wasn't new territory.
-The constant pressure of bills, the never-ending game of financial Tetris, was the rhythm of her life.

-Tonight, though, the worry gnawed deeper.
-Her daughter, Isha, had a nagging cough, and Liza knew a trip to the clinic loomed.
-The clinic visit itself wasn't the worry, it was the potential prescription, the drugs Isha desperately needed but Maya might not be able to afford.
-This wasn't a binary choice; it was a tangled web of possibilities, each leading down a path fraught with its own brand of stress.

-Exhaling a ragged breath, Liza forced herself to prioritize.
-Isha's health came first.
-Maybe she could call her cousin again, explain the situation, swallow her pride and ask for a loan.
-It was a gamble, but the alternative, the worry knot tightening in her gut, was a path she refused to walk.

-Poverty, Liza thought, wasn't a single blow, but a relentless barrage of small decisions, each one chipping away at your sense of security.
-It wasn't about a lack of intelligence or drive; it was about navigating a system that seemed rigged against you at every turn.
-Yet, despite it all, a sliver of hope remained.
-She had faced these challenges before, and she had found a way.
-This time would be no different.
-Maybe.

 ## TLDR

 Money is necessary for the basics: food, medicine, education.
 After a certin point, its utility is seen and used beyond survival.